-I strive to provide state-of-the-art psychiatric care that combines a collaborative, warm approach with the most effective practices in psychotherapy and psychopharmacology.
+I strive to provide state-of-the-art psychiatric care that combines a collaborative, warm approach with the most effective practices in mental health treatment.

 I am a board certified adult psychiatrist who sees patients in private practice in the San Francisco Peninsula Bay Area.
-I provide psychotherapy, medication management, assessments and consultations.
-I see patients in person in downtown Menlo Park, as well as virtually using Zoom for Healthcare.
+I provide psychotherapy, medication management, executive function skills coaching, and consultations.
 I am a California native who has also lived on the East Coast, in the Midwest, and abroad, and I am inspired by the healing power of human connection.

 My psychiatry residency training was at the University of California, San Francisco (UCSF), where I served as chief resident of ambulatory services.
 I went to medical school at Washington University in St. Louis.
 In both medical school and residency, I helped build curricula for cultural psychiatry.
 I also completed the master psychopharmacology program at the Neuroscience Education Institute (NEI).
 Prior to medical school, I completed a research fellowship at the Massachusetts General Hospital (MGH) at Harvard Medical School in hand and upper extremity surgery, where I studied the complex interplay between psychological characteristics and upper extremity health.
 My undergraduate studies were at Dartmouth College, where I double majored in philosophy and psychology.
 At Dartmouth I graduated phi beta kappa, magna cum laude, and with high honors in psychology for my thesis on the impact of PTSD, trauma and depression on recovery from injuries.